 This is also the perfect day to move accommodation if you are after a change of scenery.
 Lake Hayes and Arrowtown are beautiful, less busy, and often a bit more affordable than central Queenstown.
 These locations, as well as Queenstown, will work well with the rest of this itinerary.

-Take a picturesque 20-25 minute drive via either Lake Hayes or the Shotover Gorge to Arrowtown.
+Take a picturesque 20 to 25 minute drive via either Lake Hayes or the Shotover Gorge to Arrowtown.
 This is a small, historic gold mining town.
 There isn’t a whole lot of things to do in Arrowtown, however, the personality and culture of this town are captivating.

 Take a couple of hours to look around the village, stop off somewhere for breakfast/brunch (depending on how late you slept in) and check out the lake.
 Then, it’s time to move on.